phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 * NO Drugs

 Not sure what to say about that.
+I know that micro-dosing is a thing, but

 * Meditation